-But is ketchup really that unhealthy?
+But is ketchup good for you?
 Let’s look at what’s in it.

-Here’s the ingredient list from classic Heinz Tomato Ketchup: “Tomato Concentrate From Red Ripe Tomatoes, Distilled Vinegar, High Fructose Corn Syrup, Corn Syrup, Salt, Spice, Onion Powder, Natural Flavoring.”
+The ingredient list from classic Heinz Tomato Ketchup reads: “Tomato Concentrate From Red Ripe Tomatoes, Distilled Vinegar, High Fructose Corn Syrup, Corn Syrup, Salt, Spice, Onion Powder, Natural Flavoring.”

 Heinz also makes a “healthier” version now called Simply Heinz Tomato Ketchup.
 The only difference to the ingredient list above is that “high fructose corn syrup, corn syrup” is replaced with “cane sugar.”

-Which leads me to what you’re probably expecting: as with many processed foods, added sugar is my biggest issue here.
-Whether it’s coming from corn syrup or cane sugar, this classic ketchup contains 4g of the sweet stuff per tablespoon.
+Which leads me to what you’re probably expecting: As with many processed foods, added sugar is my biggest issue here.
+Whether it’s coming from corn syrup or cane sugar, this classic ketchup contains 4 grams of the sweet stuff per tablespoon.
 That might not sound like a lot, but it is.

 RELATED: 4 Reasons You Have Sugar Cravings

-Other potential issues: “Natural flavoring” is basically an ingredient euphemism for “we’re not telling you what this ingredient is,” so I don’t love when I see it.
+Other potential issues: “Natural flavoring” is basically an ingredient euphemism for “we’re not telling you what this is,” so I don’t love it when I see it.
 And since they’re using tomatoes that have been processed into concentrate, it’s hard to know how much of the nutritional value of the tomato has been lost.
-(In other words, sorry kids, ketchup doesn’t count as eating your veggies.)
+(In other words, sorry kids, ketchup doesn’t count towards eating your veggies.)

 So should you switch to some of the newer “natural” brands that are popping up?

-Here’s the ingredient list for the most popular and widely available option, Sir Kensington’s: “Tomatoes, Tomato Paste, Organic Cane Sugar, Onions, Distilled Vinegar, Water, Salt, Lime Juice Concentrate, Green Bell Peppers, Allspice.”
+Here’s the ingredient list for one popular and widely available option, Sir Kensington’s: “Tomatoes, Tomato Paste, Fair Trade Organic Cane Sugar, Water, Onions, Distilled Vinegar, Salt, Lime Juice Concentrate, Green Bell Peppers, Allspice.”

-I like that whole tomatoes are the first ingredient and that instead of natural flavoring they’re using other healthy veggies like onions and peppers for taste.
-This upgraded ketchup contains 3g of sugar per tablespoon, so slightly better, but still more than you want.
+I like that tomatoes are the first ingredient!
+Also good: Instead of “natural flavoring,” they’re using healthy veggies such as onions and peppers for taste.
+On the other hand, this upgraded ketchup contains 3g of sugar per tablespoon—still more than you want.

-At the end of the day, ketchup might not be a superfood, but it’s certainly not a deep-fried donut.
-So if all of this stressed you out, take a deep breath.
-The bottom line is try to choose a cleaned-up brand, and then pay super close attention to portion size, so that when you top a veggie patty, it doesn’t end up delivering more sugar than a chocolate chip cookie.
-Another tip: Dijon mustard (which is soooo delicious!) generally has zero grams of sugar and no flavorings added.
-And have you ever tried a burger topped with fresh, homemade salsa?
-Yum!
+At the end of the day, ketchup might not be a superfood, but it’s certainly not a deep-fried doughnut.
+If all of this stresses you out, take a deep breath.
+The bottom line is try to choose a cleaned-up brand, and then pay close attention to portion size.
+When you top a veggie patty, you don’t want to eat more sugar than found in a chocolate chip cookie!